TypeScript

 function can return null

-, this behaviour is set by default, if you want to change it, set returnNull
+, this behaviour is , if you want to change it, set returnNull

 type to false